Dog Paw Care: Why Your Pup Needs Paw Wax

 There are several types of paw wax for varying needs.
 Show dogs require wax for that tacky feel that enables them to grip slippery, show floors better.
 This is imperative as precision is vital to maintain the ideal posture, walk, and agility during shows.

 Mushing dogs use mushing paw wax as a protective measure against bleeding and cracking.
-This type of wax may also counter snowballing, where those bothersome pieces of snow get stuck between your furry friend’s paw pads.
+This type of wax may also counter snowballing, where those bothersome pieces of snow get stuck on your dog foot pad.
 Some dogs may also require healing dog paw wax or paw balm.

 Why You Should Use Paw Wax Now

-Even if your dog isn’t best in show, there are still many instances in which paw wax could benefit your pup.
+Even if your pet isn’t best in show, there are still many instances in which paw wax could benefit your pup and prevent a dog paw injury (or a cat paw injury).
 First up, cold weather!
-The fatty tissue in a dog paw may take longer to freeze; however, extreme exposure may cause frost bite, cracks, and dry skin on dogs.
+The fatty tissue in a dog paw may take longer to freeze; however, extreme exposure may cause frost bite, cracks, and dry skin on pets.
 Your dog may also develop paw abrasions in chilly weather.

 Ice chunks or snow may promote blood circulation issues which may cause your pup’s paws to split when jumping.
 Chemicals and salts used in streets to melt ice may also cause paw burns.
 Luckily, you can prevent this by keeping paws warm and applying some soothing dog paw balm!

-Summer has its own challenges for your Fido as paw sweat glands may not be enough for cooling off and scorching pavements may cause blisters.
-Your pup may also lose layers of paw pad due to this, which could increase paw sensitivity.
+Summer has its own challenges for your Fido as paw sweat glands may not be enough for cooling off and scorching hot pavement may cause blisters.
+Due to this, your dog pad could also lose layers, which could increase paw sensitivity.
 Left to his own devices, your Fido would simply walk on heated surfaces like concrete, sand, or asphalt, and grow accustomed to the discomfort.
+What’s worse is that this wear and tear could potentially lead to a dog paw infection (hello yeast infection).
 The onus is on you to prevent paw ulceration by applying dog paw balm.

 Over-walking and walking over uneven terrain could also lead to white paws and paw punctures.
 This is where healing paw wax is beneficial.
 Hard wood floors are aesthetically beautiful and effortless to clean, but these are often hard for dogs to navigate on, due to its smoothness.